In a time of dearth bring forth number, weight, & measure.--William Blake

 it lets go...

 Marie Ponsot recently received the Aiken Taylor Award for poetry, given annually by Sewanee Review.
-Collected Poems (Knopf) will appear in 2015.
 In 2013, she was awarded the Ruth Lily Prize for lifetime achievement by the Poetry Foundation.
-Marie was one of Commonweal's poetry editors from 1979 to 1985.
+“Adjustment” was first printed in Still Against War V (2015), the annual collections of poems by Marie, her friends and former students, published each year on the occasion of her birthday.